Swaraj185/achine-Learning-powered-IPL-match-win-probability-predictor-with-Streamlit-web-app/README.md

 <<<<<<< HEAD
 # 🏏 IPL Win Probability Predictor

-A machine learning-powered web application that predicts the win probability of IPL (Indian Premier League) matches in real-time based on current match situation.
+**Developed by Swaraj** | A machine learning-powered web application that predicts the win probability of IPL (Indian Premier League) matches in real-time based on current match situation.

+## 👨‍💻 About the Developer

+**Swaraj** - Aspiring Data Scientist and Machine Learning Enthusiast
+- Passionate about sports analytics and predictive modeling
+- Skilled in Python, Machine Learning, and Web Development
+- This project demonstrates end-to-end ML pipeline development

 ## 🚀 Features